PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 required software should be functioning correctly.
 Use code segments to simplify the workflow, e.g.,

-This only works when the working directory of Docker with the test.sh
+Launch the Docker container, attach the current working directory (i.e., run from the root of the cloned git repository) as a volume, set the context to be that volume, and provide an interactive bash terminal:

 ```bash
 docker run --rm -it -v ${PWD}:/workspaces/example-docker-python-pip \